viper6z/kubing/docs/logbook.md

 Two things bit me.
 The secret file turned out to be two YAML documents, a Namespace and the Secret, and I already had the Namespace defined elsewhere.
 Kustomize builds a whole directory as one set, so duplicate object identities are a hard error rather than a merge.
 Then sops refused to open the file to fix it, because it looks for the key at ~/.config/sops/age/keys.txt and mine was somewhere else.
 SOPS_AGE_KEY_FILE sorted that.

 Adoption was clean.
 The existing hand-applied Secret picked up Flux's labels and nothing restarted.

+## 2026-08-01
+Put kube-prometheus-stack under Flux management.

+Wrote a HelmRepository and a HelmRelease in infrastructure/controllers/, with the release name set to kps so helm-controller adopted the existing install instead of making a second one.
+Inlined the values, moved the Grafana password and Discord webhook into a SOPS-encrypted Secret referenced by valuesFrom.

+Added an infra-controllers Kustomization and chained it: controllers, then configs, then apps.